XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * <a href="https://www.youtube.com/watch?v=Gk2ERkQ_MAs">Optimization Test</a>

 ### How My Script work?
-> First my script will create a Honeypot folder called "Honey" (which i recommend to change it before you use or compile it, someday a Ransomware Criminal may see this Repo and skip the Honeypot folder
+First my script will create a Honeypot folder called "Honey" (which i recommend to change it before you use or compile it, someday a Ransomware Criminal may see this Repo and skip the Honeypot folder \
-> Then user will put their Bait and Dummy file which my script will monitor it as long the script still running
+Then user will put their Bait and Dummy file which my script will monitor it as long the script still running \
-> After user turn on the Realtime Protection my script will take a snapshot of the current running process
+After user turn on the Realtime Protection my script will take a snapshot of the current running process \
-> if something touch the Honeypot folder it will kill all process that newly spawned or running after the snapshot
+If something touch the Honeypot folder it will kill all process that newly spawned or running after the snapshot \

 # How to Use?
 1. Run my App/Script , dont turn on the feature yet